Asterisk007/prse/README.md

 * Take up little of the programmer's time on trivial matters.
 If R can do vectorization, we can too.

 Notes:
 * Recommendation from Todd: All values must be initialized on declaration.
 If the user fails to do so, throw out an error (possibly a `derby` error?).
+Apparently, this is called RAII.
 * I want to do pass-by-reference by default.
 If you want to pass by value (meaning a copy of the value rather than the variable it's associated with), use `.copy()`

 # Dependencies: